 Usually, just letting the grits rest for about 10 to 15 minutes allows it to thicken up.

-Frozen shrimp won’t cook if you’re using my method of heating the shrimp in the residual heat.
-You’ll need to pressure cook the shrimp at high pressure for a minute or two with a quick release of pressure.
+Frozen shrimp won’t cook if you use my method of heating the shrimp in the residual heat.
+You’ll need to pressure cook shrimp at high pressure for a minute or two with a quick pressure release.

 Instant grits are much less flavorful than regular or stone ground grits.
-Some readers have used quick grits and had good results but I have not tried using them.
+Some readers have used quick grits and had good results.

-No, you put the entire contents of the can into the Instant Pot.
+No, you put all the contents of the can into the Instant Pot.

 – Substitute half and half for the cream.
 It won’t be as creamy and may be a bit more liquidy.